gentlefitness-www/gentlefitness-www/other-services.md

 -------------------------------------------------------------------------------

 ## Personal Training
-Personal training is offered at SBL Sports Centre.
+Personal training is offered in your own home or place of your choice.
 Samantha specialises in special populations.
 This means things that need special attention such as ante-natal, post-natal, mental health, high blood pressure, injuries, aliments, cancer rehabilitation etc.

 You may only want one session with a programme written up for you to follow within your own time or you may want a regular session.